 If you have a legal background, or are interested in helping to exploring legal avenues for challenging the Academic Transformation policy, please contact us.

 Under the EEOC, workers have a right to:

 - Not be harassed or discriminated against (treated less favorably) because of race, color, religion, sex (including pregnancy, sexual orientation, or gender identity), national origin, disability, age (40 or older), or genetic information (including family medical history).

 - Receive reasonable accommodations (changes to the way things are normally done at work) that are needed because of their medical condition or religious beliefs , if required by law.

-- Expect that any medical information or genetic information that they share with their employer will be kept confidential.
+- Expect confidentiality of any medical information or genetic information that they share with their employer.

 - Report discrimination, participate in a discrimination investigation or lawsuit, or oppose discrimination (for example, threaten to file a discrimination complaint), without being retaliated against (punished) for doing so.

 International employees and student workers in higher education have all of the same rights to join and form unions, and advocate for improved working conditions, as their domestic colleagues.
 It is illegal for your employer or supervisor to threaten your immigration status for participation in legal union activities.
 International workers have been active members and elected leaders in countless college and university unions for decades without negative impacts on their immigration status or careers.
 For more information about your rights as an international worker, read the documents shared below.

 This document from the US Department of State outlines the labor rights of international workers in the US, including public and private colleges and universities.

 This document from the NLRB outlines the rights of international workers in the private sector, including private non- and for-profit colleges and universities.